SpyrosChouliaras/Grafana-Dashboards/Grafana.md

-## Spin up Grafana container using docker
+## Deploy Grafana container using docker

 Execute the command below to spin Grafana container at port 3000 using docker